hubmapconsortium/portal-ui/README.md

 To view visualizations of the production webpack bundle run `npm run build:analyze`.
 The script will generate two files, report.html and stats.html, inside the public directory each showing a different visual representation of the bundle.

+### React File Structure
+- Components with tests or styles should be placed in to their own directory.
+- Styles should be placed in `style.*` where the extension is js for styled components or css for stylesheets.
+- Tests should be placed in `*.spec.js` where the prefix is the name of the component.
+- Each component directory should have an `index.js` which exports the component as default.
+- Components which share a common domain can be placed in a directory within components named after the domain.

 ### Changelog files
 Every PR should be reviewed, and every PR should include a new `CHANGELOG-something.md`:
 These are concatenated by push.sh.